A novel approach to the computation of one-loop three- and four-point functions. I -- The real mass case: Leg up: the scalar four-point function

 $D^{\{i,j\}(k)}(x)$ is involved in the integral representation of the two-point diagram obtained by pinching the two propagators $i$ and $j \neq i$ in the box diagram.
 The $k$ assigned to each pair $\{i,j\}$ in the fourth column of table (\ref{dico}) corresponds to singling out line and column $k \in S_{4} \setminus \{i,j\}$ in the twice pinched matrix $\cals^{\{i,j\}}$.
 Alternatively, $D^{\{i,j\}(l)}(x)$ with $l \in S_{4} \setminus \{i,j,k\}$ corresponds to singling out line and column $l$ in $\cals^{\{i,j\}}$ and is related to $D^{\{i,j\}(k)}(x)$ by:

-For any pair $\{i,j\}$, $k$ can thus be traded for $l$ in table (\ref{dico}) modulo the change of variable $x^{\prime}= 1-x$ which lets unchanged the corresponding term in eq. (\ref{eqDEFJ5}). $I_4^4$ is rewritten as a sum of twelve terms:
+For any pair $\{i,j\}$, $k$ can thus be traded for $l$ in table (\ref{dico}) modulo the change of variable $x^{\prime}= 1-x$ which leaves unchanged the corresponding term in eq. (\ref{eqDEFJ5}). $I_4^4$ is rewritten as a sum of twelve terms: